robsys/nyc-trip-data-analysis/README.md

 1. `blog.iamrob.jobs.TripDownload`
    Downloads NYC taxi trips publicly available data set in csv format (from provided URL)
    Partitions data by `year` and `month` for easier future schema evolution
-   Writes result to specified location
-   For example 2015 and 2018 year data has small schema change: -4 and +2 columns
+   Writes result to specified location (e.g. hive external table location) For example 2015 and 2018 year data has small schema change: -4 and +2 columns If partitions were changed `MSCK REPAIR TABLE` has to be run to repair them

 2. `blog.iamrob.jobs.TripMetrics`